 CRYPTOforce™ is shipped as pre-fed, pre-mated, insectary-reared adults.
 Some popular prey of these beetles include: the citrus mealybug (Planococcus citri); the comstock mealybug (Pseudococcus comstocki); the obscure mealybug (Pseudococcus obscurus); the solenopsis mealybug (Phenacoccus solenopsis); the Mexican mealybug (Phenacoccus gossypii) and many other related species, even the long-tailed mealybug (Pseudococcus longispinus) can be consumed with greedy abandon, but only if it is present with another species which produce cottony egg-masses.

 The large 5 mm.
 Australian, adult female beetles lay their eggs in the cottony egg-masses produced by the pests — one egg per mass, usually, and up to 10 of them per day, for up to 50 days!
-The eggs hatch into white, shaggy-coated larvae which, to the inexperienced, look like mealybugs (a wolf in sheep’s clothing).
-These, too, are fierce predators, growing up to 1 cm. long and consuming 250 or so small mealybugs and their eggs (they’ll always eat the youngest first).
+The eggs of these mealybug predators hatch into white, shaggy-coated young larvae which, to the inexperienced, look like mealybugs (a wolf in sheep’s clothing).
+These, too, are fierce mealybug predators, growing up to 1 cm. long and consuming 250 or so small mealybugs and mealybug eggs (young larvae prefer to eat the youngest first).

-The life-span of these predators is roughly ~3 weeks in their immature stages, then around ~1 month as adults.
+The lifespan of these beneficial insects is roughly ~3 weeks in their immature stages, then around ~1 month as adult mealybug predators.
 The conditions for optimum performance will be between 64-91°F with a relative humidity of 70% or greater.
-But these are optimum conditions, and not necessarily a prerequisite of successful implementation.
-Please note, however, significantly cooler or warmer temperatures and humidity fluctuations may hamper reproduction and development a certain degree.

 Scouting